huggingface/simulate/README.md

 scene.show()
 ```

-An object (as well as the Scene) is just a node in a tree provided with optional mesh (as `pyvista.PolyData` structure) and material and/or light, camera, agents special objects.
+An object (as well as the Scene) is just a node in a tree provided with optional mesh (under the hood created/stored/edited as a [`pyvista.PolyData`](https://docs.pyvista.org/api/core/_autosummary/pyvista.PolyData.html#pyvista-polydata) or [`pyvista.MultiBlock`](https://docs.pyvista.org/api/core/_autosummary/pyvista.MultiBlock.html#pyvista-multiblock) objects) and material and/or light, camera, agents special objects.

 The following objects creation helpers are currently provided:
-- `Object3D` any object with a `pyvista.PolyData` mesh and/or material
+- `Object3D` any object with a mesh and/or material
 - `Plane`
 - `Sphere`
 - `Capsule`